sadsoap/cse15l-lab-reports/LabReport3.md

     }
   }
 ```
-Before the fix, the method would overwrite the values in the array that need to be assigned to a new index, producing "reversed" array with incorrect values.
-After the fix, the original value of an element is preseved in a temporary variable, and then swapped with the value in the element of intended index.
-This for loop is only iterated through half of the the array length, since the values are being "swapped" instead of just being overwritten.
+Before the fix, the method would overwrite the values in the array that need to be assigned to a new index, producing a "reversed" array with incorrect values.
+After the fix, the original value of an element is preseved in a temporary variable, and then swapped with the value in the element of the intended index.
+Using this method, only half of the array's length is iterated through, since the values are being "swapped" instead of just being overwritten.